SimonHarte/SpartanGrid/README.md

 ===========
 - Integrate responsibly in your project
 - adjust `grid-config.less`
-- Use the given classes in your markup or set up your own responsive layouts
+- Use the given classes in your markup or set up needed responsive layouts

 Details
 ===========